-All staff and governors are committed to give full recognition to the importance of Careers Education, Information, Advice and Guidance (CEIAG) to enable our students to develop the necessary skills to make informed decisions about their future.
+All staff and governors are committed to give full recognition to the importance of Careers Education, Information, Advice and Guidance to enable our students to develop the necessary skills to make informed decisions about their future career paths.

-Mr Stuart Cole is Head of Careers and Mrs Aine Morgan is the Careers Co-Ordinator, however all staff will contribute to CEIAG through their roles as subject teachers.
+Mr Stuart Cole is Head of Careers and Mrs Aine Morgan is the Careers Co-Ordinator.
+However all staff will contribute to CEIAG through their roles as Heads of Departments and Subject Teachers.